KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a CONTRIBUTING.md file to guide potential contributors.
 Explore adding unit tests for core functionalities to ensure code robustness.

+Consider adding a CONTRIBUTING.md file to guide potential contributors.

+Explore the possibility of integrating a CI/CD pipeline for automated testing and deployment.